marwahaha/arp/README.md

 Intrisic macros
 ===============

-As it is obvious from example before, our language can't do anything if we don't have some symbols already defined.
-This table bellow has the predefined macros.
-By convention, every macro is posfixed by '!'.
-The following section presents them.

 We use some simple anotation below, in the form: `SIGNATURE => RESULT;`.
 The SIGNATURE is how you call the macro, the RESULT is its returned value.
-In both cases, symbols and lower cases means to be let as it is, upper case is to be replaced by some suitable value.
+Side effects are defined on the text bellow it. symbols in lower cases or puncutation means to be let as it is, symbols in upper case are to be replaced by some suitable value, also to be mentioned on the text bellow it.
+We also use the convention of naming all macros with the '!' posfix.

 literal! (!)
 ------------